bonni208/Business_Ethics/Business_Ethics.md

 ## Why take a business ethics class

 Taking a business ethics class is crucial for people looking to better understand the ways in which decision making and our beliefs get challenged, tested, and refined in the workplace, as a consumer, or as a business owner.
 Especially for those who claim a Christian worldview, a class like this can help prepare future leaders to navigate the complex ethical challenges that arise in the business world.
 With innovations such as artificial intelligence and facial recognition technology, the number of ethical dilemmas in business is increasing.
-As new technologies emerge, their long-term impacts, both positive and negative, may not be apparent until they have been in use for some time, as seen with the [effects of social media on children and teenagers].
+As new technologies emerge, their long-term impacts, both positive and negative, may not be apparent until they have been in use for some time, as seen with the effects of social media on children and teenagers[^1].

-[ ] Add: source for the effects of social media on children and teenagers, above.

 As Christians, we are called to love our neighbors, tell the truth, and seek to live our God’s love in the world.
 While you will see references to biblical principles such as the golden rule in this class, it is not intended to be a theology class.
 Instead, you will be invited to reflect on your values, which often will intersect with ones embedded throughout Christianity, broadly speaking.
 Recognizing that most of us will go on to work in professional contexts that require us to work with people who are different than us and who follow other faith traditions or belief systems, you're going to be asked to express your perspectives in such a way as to be understood by people who have diverse worldviews.